Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Exceptional Jordan Algebra over the Integral Octonions and Exceptional Modular Forms

-The proof of the formulas above giving the multiplicity $\mathfrak{N}(n)$ of rank 1 elements provided by Elkies and Gross uses the theory of modular forms of weight 12 on the upper half-plane and on the exceptional tube domain \cite{MR1216126}.
+The proof of the formulas above giving the multiplicity $\mathfrak{N}(n)$ of rank 1 elements uses the theory of modular forms of weight 12 on the upper half-plane and on the exceptional tube domain \cite{MR1216126}.
 The space of modular forms of weight 12 for $SL(2,\mathbb{Z})$ is two dimensional spanned by $\Delta$ and the Eisenstein series $E_{12}$.
 They have the Fourier expansions

 The unique holomorphic modular $f(q)$ form of weight 12 for $SL(2,\mathbb{Z})$ whose Fourier series begins as $f(q) = 1 + 0 q + \cdots$ is given by \eqn f(q) &=& \frac{65520}{691} (E_{12} - \Delta ) = 1 + \frac{ 2^4 \cdot 3^2 \cdot 5 \cdot 7 \cdot 13 }{691}\sum_{n\geq 1} ( \sigma_{11} (n) - \tau (n) ) \nonumber \\ && = 1 + 0 q + 196560 q^2 + O(q)^3 ~. \enn The modular form $f(q)$ is the theta function of the Leech lattice $ \Lambda \subset \mathbb{R}^{24} $ which is an even unimodular lattice with minimal norm $> 2$ \cite{MR1369418, conway2013sphere}.\footnote{See \autoref{app:thetas} and \autoref{tab:niemeiertheta} for relevant details on theta functions of Niemeier lattices.}